 Hi Aunt Vadge,

-I had LEEP surgery, and I went back three weeks after to get my results, and the doctor said that they couldn’t test the samples because they were to burnt.
-What to do now?
+I had LEEP surgery, and when I went back three weeks later for my results, the doctor said they couldn’t test the samples because they were too burnt.
+What do I do now?

 Yours,